-- The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns/worries you may have.
-All information from outside professionals will be discussed with you and with the person involved directly, or where this is not possible, in a report. - Individual Support Plans will be reviewed with your involvement each term as appropriate. - Homework will be adjusted as needed to your child's individual needs. - Alternative systems may be used to support communication with you when this has been agreed to be useful for you and your child. - There are a number of parent/carer support groups such as SENDIASS (Special Educational Needs and Disabilities Information, Advice and Support Service).
+- There is a Parent/Carer SEND leaflet for your key information and an initial point of reference. - The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns/worries you may have.
+All information from outside professionals will be discussed with you and with the person involved directly, or where this is not possible, in a report. - Individual Learning Plans will be reviewed with your involvement each term as appropriate. - Homework will be adjusted as needed to your child's individual needs. - xxxx system may be used to support communication with you when this has been agreed to be useful for you and your child. - There are a number of parent/carer support groups such as SENDIASS (Special Educational Needs and Disabilities Information, Advice and Support Service).